-No matter how many Native American sun dances you do, there is no guarantee that the Cornucopia weekend will be a warm one.
+September so far has been a complete hodgepodge of weather up and down the country, and this exposed location is sure to throw up a surprise or two.
+No matter how many sun dances you do, there is no guarantee that the Cornucopia weekend will be a warm one.
 Pack wisely – we all like to chill out at festivals, but not literally!

 Believe it or not, stranger things have happened at the Cornucopia Festival weekend than that freakiest of British events – warm and pleasant weather!

+There are set to be some amazing bands this year.
 Don’t miss Mambo Jambo, an acoustic roots duo who play an eclectic mix of world music.
 We challenge you not to get up and moving to this funky pair!